 The Computer Science Laboratory provides the basic computing infrastructure for the Department.
 The lab staff are responsible for installing and maintaining all Department computers and providing all required network services within the Department.
 In addition, the staff works with faculty and students to accomodate special research and academic needs not covered by the general computing infrastructure.

 File Servers - The collective disk space on the servers totals well over 30 TB; this space is available to all machines within the Department and does not include hundreds of gigabytes of local scratch space on each machine.
-Primary user file space is provided by a Network Appliance FAS3020 server with 21 TB of disk space, connected to a gigabit ethernet feed for fast access.
+Primary user file space is provided with a pair of mirrored Network Appliance FAS3240 servers with 21 TB of disk space, connected to a gigabit ethernet feed for fast access.
 This space, along with many other project spaces, is backed up on a nightly basis.

 In addition to the many general servers that the Department maintains, the Department currently has the following notable resources: